- This event has passed.

 Newspaper clippings become lines in a script.
 Photographs from 1901 become costumes.
 History is alive.

-Umbra Search African American History hosts a conversation with local scholar-artists and Dr. Amma Y. Ghartey-Tagoe Kootin on how the stuff of archives and historical research — newspaper articles, photos, and letters — inspire and transform the creation of new works.
+Umbra Search African American History hosts a conversation with local scholar-artists and Dr. Amma Y. Ghartey-Tagoe Kootin on how the stuff of archives and historical research — newspaper articles, photos, and letters — inspires and transforms the creation of new works.

 This is a companion event to Dr. Amma Y. Ghartey-Tagoe Kootin’s Performing the Archive: “At Buffalo,” The Creation of a New Musical.